-The College policies on Sexual Misconduct can be found in the College’s Student Handbook, which all students should review carefully.
-The College provides information about rape and date rape as part of its FYE (First Year Experience) course.
-All students receive training programs and materials on this subject through campus programs.
-College counselors are also available for students who are in need of counseling or who may be unsure about a situation that may have been rape or other assault.
+The College policies on Sexual Misconduct can be found on the College’s website.
+All students should review the policies carefully.
+The College includes information about rape and date rape as part of its FYE (First Year Experience) course.
+All students new and transfer complete an online education course on this subject.
+Training programs are offered to the entire community through campus programs.
+College counselors are also available for students who are in need of counseling or who may not be sure whether or not they were raped.

 - Do not wash or douche until you have had a medical exam

-- Save the clothing you were wearing, and do not wash it
+- Save your clothing and do not wash it

-- IMMEDIATELY report the incident either to the police, Office of Campus Safety and Security, the Vice President for Student Affairs/Dean of Students, Director of Counseling, your Area Coordinator, or your Resident Assistant.
+- Report the incident either to the police, Security, Dean of Students, Director of Counseling, your Graduate Hall Director, or your Resident Assistant immediately.